This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 MIPS stands for multi-directional Impact Protection Safety.
 And as the name suggests, it protects your head from impacts from any direction.
 This is important because you never know how you’re going to fall if there’s an accident.

-For this reason, all the helmets in my shortlist feature MIPS technology.
+For this reason, all the Mips helmets in my shortlist feature the MIPS technology.

 Ventilation

-A good bike helmet will feature several ventilation holes spread right around the helmet to get air through and give an element of breathability to the helmet.
+A good bikepacking helmet will feature several ventilation holes spread right around the helmet to get air through and give an element of breathability to the helmet.
 It seems every helmet manufacturer wants to brag about how much better their ventilation system is.
-The truth is, all the helmets in this review are very good.
+The truth is, most helmets have good airflow and certainly all the helmets in this review are very good.

-Helmet ventilation is especially important when bike touring because having a sweaty head for several hours might tempt you to take the helmet off, which is the last thing you should do.
+Helmet ventilation is especially important when bike touring or trail riding because having a sweaty head for several hours might tempt you to take the helmet off, which is the last thing you should do.

-And in case you were concerned, having ventilation holes in place does not make the helmet any less safe, secure or impact resistant.
+In case you were concerned, having ventilation holes in place does not make the helmet any less safe, secure, or impact-resistant.

-All the helmets in this review are very well ventilated bike helmets.
+All the helmets in this review are very well-ventilated bike touring helmets.

 Lightweight